-The program offers a two-year fellowship that teaches orthopaedic oncology to prepare fellows for academic careers caring for cancer patients.
+The program offers a one-year fellowship that teaches orthopaedic oncology to prepare fellows for academic careers caring for cancer patients.
 This comprehensive training program encompasses clinical and basic research, as well as patient care.
 The fellow is exposed to a broad spectrum of malignant and benign musculoskeletal tumors.
 The program also combines basic science investigative work with intensive multidisciplinary clinical training.
 Training in spinal oncologic surgery is also included.

-In coordination with Memorial Sloan Kettering, The Hospital for Special Surgery maintains a preceptorship (biomechanics) in prosthetic implant design, orthotics and prosthetics, pathokinesiology, and amputee training.
-The fellowship, which emphasizes cancer control, will give the fellow direct exposure to computer science, a bone tumor registry and database that stores records of over 16,000 patients treated on the service, and special training in biostatistics and epidemiology.
+In coordination with Memorial Sloan Kettering, The Hospital for Special Surgery maintains a preceptorship (biomechanics) in prosthetic implant design, orthotics and prosthetics, patho kinesiology, and amputee training.
+The fellowship, which emphasizes cancer control, will give the fellow direct exposure to computer science, a bone tumor registry and database that stores records of over 16,000 patients treated on the service, and special training in biostatistics and epidemiology

 The orthopaedic fellow will participate in national and international meetings concerning musculoskeletal cancer management and research.
 The fellow will also publish articles addressing clinical and basic science problems in orthopaedic oncology.

-At the conclusion of the fellowship, the orthopaedic fellow will be capable of providing quality musculoskeletal tumor care, conduct independent research, and qualify for admission to the Musculoskeletal Tumor Society.
+After the fellowship, the orthopaedic fellow will be capable of providing quality musculoskeletal tumor care, conduct independent research, and qualify for admission to the Musculoskeletal Tumor Society.

 Length of Program

-Applicants must have completed their orthopaedic residencies and be board eligible for the American Board of Orthopaedic Surgery.
+Applicants must have completed their orthopaedic residencies and be Board-eligible for the American Board of Orthopaedic Surgery.
 Foreign medical graduates with equivalent qualifications are also eligible to apply and must have completed all three of the USMLE examinations.